softwarefactory-project/sf-docs/docs/operator/index.rst

 Operator documentation
 ======================

-This chapter documents how to deploy and manage a Software Factory deployment.
+This chapter documents how to deploy and manage a Software Factory instance.

 .. toctree::
    :maxdepth: 2